1913 Bulgarian parliamentary election: Aftermath

-The ruling Liberal Concentration did not win a majority of seats.
-The leader of the People's Liberal Party and foreign minister Nikola Genadiev resigned in December 1913 due to the government's strongly pro-Triple Alliance foreign policy and later formed his own party.
-However the major faction of the party remained in government and he was succeeded as party leader by Dobri Petkov.
+The ruling Liberal Concentration failed to win a majority of seats.
+Foreign minister and NLP leader Nikola Genadiev resigned in December 1913 in protest of the government's strongly pro-Triple Alliance foreign policy and later formed his own party.
+However most of the NLP, under the new leadership of Dobri Petkov, remained in government.
 Despite protests from many opposition MPs, early elections were called shortly afterwards and held in February 1914.
-The ruling coalition promised additional minority rights to the Turkish population in the newly annexed territories in the hopes of achieving a majority.